heiskane/golang/h4/README.md

 # Image Randomizer
 What this does is it randomizes the colors based on the number that is provided by the user.
+Currently only works with png files

 Example usage:

 ```